thesofproject/sof/README.md

 ## License

-This project is licensed under the BSD Clause 3 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD Clause 3 - see the [LICENCE](LICENCE) file for details